beginner-corp/docs.begin.com/src/shared/docs/en/data/begin-data.md

 ## Overview

-Begin Data is an easy to use, fast, durable, highly scalable, and fully managed key-value and document database that comes bundled with every Begin app.
+Begin Data is an easy to use, fast, durable, highly scalable, fully managed, SSD-based key-value and document database that comes bundled with every Begin app.

-Begin Data is easy to learn and implement, and is designed to accommodate most general persistence use cases.
+Begin Data is easy to learn and simple to implement, and is designed to accommodate most general persistence use cases.

-Here's a simple example of a Function using Begin Data:
+Here's a simple example of an HTTP Function using Begin Data:

 ```js
 let data = require('@begin/data')